Mastering Supply Chain – Warehouse Manager

 Key Skills Required

-Problem solving – these skills are critical for handling the many complexities and issues that can arise from managing inwards goods, inventory, and dispatch
+• Problem solving – strong problem-solving skills are critical for managing the complexities and challenges that arise in handling inwards goods, inventory, and dispatch.

-Financial acumen – Warehouse Managers need to be able to manage operational and staffing budgets as well as Profit and Loss (P&L) statements
+• Financial acumen – need to be able to manage operational and staffing budgets, as well as Profit and Loss (P&L) statements, to maintain financial health.

 Salary Guide